ookaynak/opt_ext/README.md

 To run: python script.py

-Example input has 280 streams, and it schedules by batches of 10 Run script.py for scheduling , if needed arguments can be passed. (parse_args() function in script.py) Output created for output folder.
+Example input has 280 streams, and it schedules by batches of 10 If needed arguments can be passed. (parse_args() function in script.py) Output created in output folder.